-a.
-Use or possession of any items used as weapons, including, but not limited to, handguns, firearms, ammunition, fireworks, pellet guns, paintball guns, bb guns, knives, or explosive or noxious materials on university premises except as expressly permitted by federal, state, and/or local law.
+1. Use or possession of any items used as weapons, including, but not limited to: handguns, firearms, ammunition, fireworks, pellet guns, paintball guns, bb guns, knives, or explosive or noxious materials on university premises except as expressly permitted by federal, state, and/or local law.

-NOTE: See University Student Housing Policies and Procedures for specific approved devices allowed in the residence halls.
+NOTE: See University Student Housing Contract Guide for specific approved devices allowed in the residence halls.